vim-autoformat/vim-autoformat/README.md

 #### Basic definitions
 The formatprograms that available for a certain `<filetype>` are defined in `g:formatters_<filetype>`.
 This is a list containing string indentifiers, which point to corresponding formatter definitions.
 The formatter definitions themselves are defined in `g:formatdef_<identifier>` as a string expression.
 Defining any of these variable manually in your .vimrc, will override the default value, if existing.
-So, a complete definition in your .vimrc for C# files could look like this:
+For example, a complete definition in your .vimrc for C# files could look like this:

 ```vim
 let g:formatdef_my_custom_cs = '"astyle --mode=cs --style=ansi -pcHs4"'
 let g:formatters_cs = ['my_custom_cs']
 ```

+In this example, `my_custom_cs` is the identifier for our formatter definition.
+The first line defines how to call the external formatter, while the second line tells vim-autoformat that this is the only formatter that we want to use for C# files.
 *Please note the double quotes in `g:formatdef_my_custom_cs`*.
 This allows you to define the arguments dynamically: